daherb/GF-for-Python-programmers/Document.md

 Python has floating-point numbers (called `float`).
 GF's are called `Float`.

 Python has dicts (of the form `{ 'foo': 123 }`).
 GF has records (of the form `{ foo: 123}`).
 You get the 123 out of a Python dict by saying `{'foo':123}['foo']`.
 You get the 123 out of a GF record by saying `{ foo:123 }.foo`.

-% TODO: fix quotes to be single ' straight

 How do you explicitly tell Python, or GF, for that matter, about types?